Calls for Proposals

 |1 – 2.5 µm||150 – 500 uJ||50 fs (fwhm)|

 |2.5 – 15 µm||5 – 30 µJ||250 fs (fwhm)||Pulse length and energy depend highly on wavelength|

 - 350 - 1000eV with 1mJ pulse energy

 - 1000 - 1300eV with 500μJ pulse energy

 - 1300 - 1600eV with 100μJ pulse energy

 - Standard X-ray pulse duration ≤ 100fs FWHM

 - Short X-ray pulses with tuneable pulse duration down to factor of x5 relative to standard SASE mode.
 Pulse energy directly proportional to pulse duration

 - Polarization adjustable: Circular +/- (delivers highest pulse energy), linear horizontal, linear vertical

-- Two colour X-ray mode: Two X-ray pulses with energies within the full available photon energy range, maximum delay between the pulses is 1 ps and minimum delay is the pulse duration.
+- Two colour X-ray mode: Two X-ray pulses with independently tuneable photon energies up to 1000eV, maximum delay between the pulses is 500fs and minimum delay is -50fs.